diku-dk/futhark/docs/c-api.rst

    subsequent call to the function returns ``NULL``, until a new error occurs.

+.. c:function:: char *futhark_context_set_logging_file(struct futhark_context *ctx, FILE* f)

+   Set the stream used to print diagnostics, debug prints, and logging messages during runtime.
+This is ``stderr`` by default.
+Even when this is used to re-route logging messages, fatal errors will still only be printed to ``stderr``.

 .. c:function:: char *futhark_context_report(struct futhark_context *ctx)

    Produce a human-readable C string with debug and profiling